 It is also often worth checking the websites of specific companies directly.
 Sandwich year opportunities are often advertised by companies on Facebook and Twitter.
 By following any companies you are interested in, you will see opportunities as soon as they arise.

 Many students also identify opportunities and secure placements through networking and sending out speculative applications.
 If you have identified a company you would like to work for, you could approach them directly about possible opportunities by sending a tailored CV and covering letter.
 TARGETjobs have published a useful guide to making speculative applications which contains further information and advice on being pro-active and chasing hidden sandwich year opportunities.

 Make sure you also attend any careers or recruitment fairs on campus.
 These events provide a great opportunity to not only find out about graduate jobs but also to chat with the organisations in attendance about any placement opportunities that are available.

 Although UK universities are entitled to charge fees for sandwich years, Edge Hill is waiving these charges.
 We will meet the cost of tuition fees for sandwich years through the Student Opportunity Fund.

 Eligible UK students can apply for a reduced-rate Maintenance Loan to help with living costs such as food, accommodation and travel.

 The amount of Maintenance Loan you can receive is determined by your household income, where you are going to be living while on placement, and additional criteria.

-The maximum reduced-rate Maintenance Loan available for academic year 2019/20 is £2,709 if you will be living away from home or £2,031 if you will be living with your parents.
+The maximum reduced-rate Maintenance Loan available for academic year 2020/21 is £2,090 if you will be living with your parents, £2,788 if you will be living away from home (excluding London), or £3,914 if you will be living independently in London.